-- 6. To continue improving the quality and quantity of CTD cruise data being added to the reference database by Argo Pls, it is requested that you include any CTD station data that was taken at the time of float deployments this year.
+- 6. To continue improving the quality and quantity of CTD cruise data being added to the reference database by Argo PIs, it is requested that you include any CTD station data that was taken at the time of float deployments this year.
 Additionally, please list CTD data (calibrated with bottle data) taken by your country in the past year that may be added to the reference database.
 These cruises could be ones designated for Argo calibration purposes only or could be cruises that are open to the public.
 To help CCHDO track down this data, please list the dates of the cruise and the PI to contact about the data. - 7.
-Keeping the Argo bibliography ( Bibliography | Argo (ucsd.edu)) up to date and accurate is an important part of the Argo website.
+Keeping the Argo bibliography (Bibliography | Argo (ucsd.edu)) up to date and accurate is an important part of the Argo website.
 This document helps demonstrate the value of Argo and can possibly help countries when applying for continued Argo funding.
 To help me with this effort, please include a list of all papers published by scientists within your country in the past year using Argo data, including non-English publications.
 There is also the thesis citation list (Thesis Citations | Argo (ucsd.edu)).
 If you know of any doctorate theses published in your country that are missing from the list, please let me know.

-Finally, if you haven't already sent me a list of Argo Pls in your country, please do so to help improve the statistics on how many papers are published including an Argo Pl vs no Argo Pls. - 8.
-How has COVID-19 impacted your National Program's ability to implement Argo in the past year?
-This can include impacts on deployments, procurements, data processing, budgets, etc. - We experienced some delays related to float procurements and deployments but the impact was not too strong - 9.
-Argo is still interested in piloting the RBR CTD.
+doctorate theses published in your country that are missing from the list, please let me know.
+Finally, if you haven't already sent me a list of Argo PIs in your country, please do so to help improve the statistics on how many papers are published including an Argo PI vs no Argo PIs.

+8. How has COVID-19 impacted your National Program's ability to implement Argo in the past year?
+This can include impacts on deployments, procurements, data processing, budgets, etc.

+We experienced some delays related to float procurements and deployments but the impact was not too strong

+9. Argo is still interested in piloting the RBR CTD.
 Does your National Program have any deployment plans for RBR floats in the next couple years?
 If so, please indicate how many floats will you be buying in 2021 and 2022 (if known) and where they might be deployed.